Narcissistic Projection: Know It & Handle It (With Examples)

 It allows them to avoid admitting their flaws, as doing so would jeopardize their meticulously crafted self-image.

-The insightful words of author Anais Nin perfectly capture the essence of projection:
+The insightful words of author Anaïs Nin capture perfectly the essence of projection:

 “We don’t see things as they are, we see them as we are.”